k3s-io/docs/docs/installation/registry-mirror.md

 This aligns with the [special `imagePullPolicy` defaulting](https://kubernetes.io/docs/concepts/containers/images/#imagepullpolicy-defaulting) observed by Kubernetes when using the `latest` tag for a container image.

+Mirroring the `latest` tag can be enabled by setting the `K3S_P2P_ENABLE_LATEST=true` environment variable for the K3s service.
+This is unsupported and not recommended, for the reasons discussed above.

 ## Security